mapbox/mapbox-gl-native/README.md

     make app

-Or generate an iOS XCode project for libllmr to include as a subproject:
+Or generate a duel iOS/Mac compatible XCode project for libllmr to include as a subproject:

-    make ios # then open ios/llmr.xcodeproj
+    make xcode # then open llmr.xcodeproj

 # Style protobuf